auNLP/mdwikiNLP/classroom_materials/class_06/class_06.md

 # Class 6: Scikit-learn and Vectorization

-Note: Changes to this plan may occur
+Note: Changes to this plan may occur (but the required stuff will not change)

 ### TL:DR